When you come to university, you don’t just come to get a degree: you want experience to help your future career.

 Having relevant work experience can help you in your career – which is why we offer a work placement opportunity to all our undergraduate students.

 Some of our courses include mandatory placements, while on others they are optional.
 Mandatory placements vary in length from two to 30 weeks – a full academic year.
 Shorter work placements are typically designed to fit around your modules of study.

 We have an extensive network of contacts across many industries.
 The following is a small selection of the companies who have taken our students on placement in the past – you can find out about employers specific to your area of interest on our individual course pages.

 We believe a degree should equip you with the skills you need to jump straight into your chosen profession, which is why we place an emphasis on practical learning.
 This begins from day one, so you’ll have the skills you need to make an immediate impact when you start your placement.
 This is something that employers tell us they are consistently impressed with when they take on BU students for work placements.

-In the increasingly competitive graduate jobs market having relevant work experience on your CV – as well as a degree – is central to making sure you stand out from the competition.
+In the increasingly competitive graduate jobs market having relevant work experience on your CV – as well as a degree and extra-curricular activities – is central to making sure you stand out from the competition.

 How does a placement benefit me?

 There’s nothing quite like seeing how what you’ve learned at university can be applied to the real world, whether you’re studying an accountancy degree, aiming for a career in PR or training in forensic science.